Imposing restrictions

 Vehicle restrictions

 Limit your use of vehicles in some way.
 You could forbid yourself vehicles entirely, or perhaps just forbid the use of certain vehicles.
-If you don't fancy having to do a lot of running about, another possibility is to allow yourself vehicles for personal transport only, forbidding passengers and offensive use (weaponry and squashing).
+If you don't fancy having to do a lot of running about, another possibility is to allow yourself vehicles for personal transport only, forbidding passengers and offensive use (weaponry and splattering).
 I often forbid myself vehicles as I like to focus on foot-based soldiering.

 Health restrictions